aaron-grau/curic/ruby/readings/git-workflow.md

 Now you've written some code and are ready to commit.
 You need three commands:
 ```
   git add -A
-  git commit -m "some comment"
+  git commit -m "Some comment"
   git push
 ```
 Line by line: